 Working with a good hybrid publisher allows an author to create a long-term relationship.
 In addition, a good hybrid publisher will ensure the book meets commercial industry standards, has a strong title to help readers discover it, displays a cover that markets the book effectively, has a design that’s aligned to the genre and audience, is categorized properly to ensure it can be found and includes descriptions in the right places to help with discoverability.

 Hybrid publishing means that both author and publisher are invested in the book’s long-term potential for sales.

 Which path to publishing will you take?
 As the author of your book, you’re the only one who should decide which publishing option is best for you and your book!

 Would you like some more tips though?
 As an experienced author and publisher, I have many more words of advice to share with you for your own journey to becoming a published author.
 I invite you to take a look at Write the Book You’re Meant to Write: A Guide for First-time Authors.
-Or check out our newest online coaching program, Aspiring Author to Published Pro.
+Or check out our newest online programs Writer’s Sprint, Memoir Writing Made Easy and Aspiring Author to Published Pro.